KONFeature/KONFeature.github.io/src/content/articles/frak/wallet-devx-revolution.md

 ] satisfies RouteConfig;
 ```

-This migration unlocked faster page loads and a significantly lighter bundle size, critical for our "embedded" use case.
+This unified approach means every developer on the team uses the same mental model, regardless of which app they're working on.

-## 2. The Rolldown Speedforce
+## 3. The Rolldown Revolution: 70-80% Build Time Reduction

-Vite is great, but as our codebase grew, the "Rollup" part of the production build started to slow down.
-Enter **Rolldown**, a Rust-based bundler designed to be the future of Vite.
+Vite is great, but as our codebase grew, the Rollup-based production build started to slow down.
+Enter **Rolldown**, a Rust-based bundler designed to be the future of Vite (and now integrated into Vite 6).

-We didn't just wait for Vite 6; we adopted `rolldown-vite` immediately to replace the internal bundler.
+We didn't wait for the stable release.
+We adopted `rolldown-vite` (the experimental fork) immediately and saw **70-80% reduction in build times** across the board.

+### Why Rolldown Matters

+Beyond speed, Rolldown gave us two critical improvements:

+1. **Unified configuration**: Since we now use Rolldown everywhere (apps, SDKs, packages), we can share configuration logic across the entire monorepo
+2. **Intelligent code splitting**: Much better chunking options compared to Rollup, essential for our wallet which loads heavy crypto dependencies (Viem, Wagmi, @noble/*)

 ### The "Override" Hack
 To enforce Rolldown across our entire monorepo without rewriting every package config, we used a package manager override: